sahithyandev/s3/src/content/docs/database-systems/sql/02-commands.md

 ALTER TABLE employees ADD email VARCHAR(100);
 ```

+Columns and integrity constraints can be added, modified, or dropped.

-### SELECT
+## SELECT

-The `SELECT` statement retrieves data from one or more tables.
+Retrieves data from one or more tables.
 Feature of DML.

 ```sql
 SELECT first_name, last_name